For executives accountable for strategy that stalls

 What it's not

-It's not a prescription for how to run your organization.
-It's not execution support or implementation management.
-It's diagnosis, honest, specific, and designed to give you a clear picture of what to fix and in what order.
+Diagnosis.
+Honest, specific, and designed to give you a clear picture of what to fix and in what order.

 Five conditions.
 When they're missing, work stalls in predictable ways.